-Alvyn and Harriette Moody shot these films of the Buford and Moody families around their Englewood home.
+Shirley Jones and her sisters shot these films of the Buford family around their Englewood home.
 The collection features a wedding and several family parties, and also includes films shot during their time stationed in Okinawa, Japan.
 8mm, Super 8mm.
+Silent.
 1950-1970.
-13 films.
+18 films.

 John Holland shot these films of his wife Margaret and their children Greg, Debbie, Doug and Karen in and around the East Side neighborhood.
 The collection includes graduations, holidays and Catholic ceremonies.
 8mm, Super 8mm.
 1950-1970.
 47 films.

 Sylvester Matthews shot these films in and around the family’s home in Detroit, MI.
-Donated by award-winning filmmaker Tracye Matthews and her brother Derrick, the collection features scenes of Tracye and Derrick's first birthdays, the 1964 World’s Fair in New York, as well as the 1967 Detroit Rebellion.
+Donated by award-winning filmmaker Tracye Matthews, the collection features scenes of Tracye, her sister and her cousins' first years of life, the 1964 World’s Fair in New York, as well as the 1967 Detroit Rebellion.
 8mm.
+Silent.
 1960-1970.
-2 films.
+14 films.

 Yosh Nakazawa filmed his wife Yuri and their sons Paul and Jon during Christmases and birthdays at their Near North Side home.
-16mm Super-8; Year Range: 1950-1960.
+16mm, Super-8.
+Silent.
+1950-1960.
+6 films.

 Nicholas Osborn contributed this reel that he found in a thrift shop.
 It consists of a year in Chicago in 1963 and includes such historic events as the Bud Biliken parade, the NAACP annual convention and the 1963 Public School boycott.
-8mm; Year Range: 1963
+8mm.
+Silent.
+1963.
+1 film.

 The Jean Patton collection was shot by both Jean Patton and her husband Robert and documents family life in Chatham and their extensive travels overseas.
 Consisting of over 100 reels Jean and her husband visited China, Japan, Europe and the Caribbean and documented nearly 20 years of family celebrations and events.
-16mm, 8mm, Super-8; Year Range: 1940-1970.
+16mm, 8mm, Super-8.
+Silent.
+1940-1970.
+100 films.

 The Pitts collection consists of films filmed by Margaret Pitts around their Greater Grand Crossing and Calumet Heights home.
 Scenes include footage of their daughter, Linda growing up.
-8mm; Year Range: 1940s-1960s.
+8mm.
+Silent.
+1940s-1960s.
+25 films.

 This collection was shot primarily by Herman Roberts, his family and the staff of the Roberts Show Lounge.
-The films capture South Side nightlife (from Englewood to Hyde Park), the Roberts Show Lounge in the '50s, rural Oklahoma, and Disneyland.
+The films capture South Side nightlife from Englewood to Hyde Park, the Roberts Show Lounge in the '50s, rural Oklahoma, and Disneyland.
 8mm, 16mm.
 Silent.
 1950s.
 34 films.

 Gustina Steele and her husband Bill Higgins, shot this footage of their children William Jr. and Ashauna in and around their Calumet Heights home.
-Super-8; Year Range: 1970-1980
+Super-8.
+Sound, silent.
+1970-1980.
+4 films.